 Your dog may lick excessively as a result of anxiety.
 In some cases, separation anxiety causes a dog to lick his paw.
 Along with this, boredom is another reason why your furry companion engages in constant licking.

 Your dog may even lick their paws when they curl up for a nap for lack of anything to do.
 All of these are normal dog behaviors and shouldn’t cause you to worry.

 One reason your dog may be licking his paws is as a means of grooming.
 Some dogs are great at self-grooming.
-So if your pup is giving their paws a lick after coming in from outside or after eating a meal, this is not a sign of concern.
+So, if your pup is giving its paws a lick after coming in from outside or after eating a meal, this may not be a sign of concern.